As an Amazon Associate, I earn from qualifying purchases you make on this website.

 - Araki, Sadao (1877 -1966) – a senior commander in the Imperial Japanese Army.
 He was also a right-wing political theorist in the late Japanese Empire.

-- Arita, Hachihiro (1884 -1965) – government minister.
+- Arita, Hachihiro (1884 -1965) – a government minister.
 He supposedly created the concept of the Greater East Asia Co-Prosperity Sphere.

 - Azuma, Ryotaro (1893 -1983) – doctor, bureaucrat, and Governor of Tokyo from 1959 to 1967.